Serre weights and Breuil's lattice conjecture in dimension three: Lattices in generic Deligne--Lusztig representations

-For $\sigma \in \JH(\taubar)$, let $\tau^{\sigma}$ denote the unique (up to homothety) lattice in $\tau$ with irreducible cosocle $\sigma$.
-The first main step is carried in section \ref{sec:inj:env}.
-The argument uses the modular representation theory of algebraic groups and aims at embedding $\taubar^{\sigma}$ into the $\rG\defeq \un{G}(\Fp)$-restriction of a tensor product $V_{\mu}$ of algebraic Weyl modules with non $p$-restricted highest weight (cf. the preliminary section \ref{subsubsec:GL3} for the precise definition of $V_{\mu}$).
-The content of Section \ref{subsub:Weyl} is the description of $V_{\mu}|_{\rG}$ provided by Theorem \ref{thm:Vdecomp}.
-This theorem describes the Jordan-H\"older constituents of $V_{\mu}|_{\rG}$ and \emph{the existence of non-trivial extensions} between constituents at graph distance one (the existence of such non-trivial extensions is the key technical result, cf. Proposition \ref{prop:nonsplit}).
-The argument to embed $\taubar^{\sigma}$ in $V_{\mu}$ is performed in \S \ref{subsub:emb:arg}.
-One first proves the existence of a non-zero (and unique up to scalar) morphism $\taubar^{\sigma}\ra V_{\mu}$ (Proposition \ref{cor:map}); an inductive argument, using the description of the submodule structure of $V_{\mu}|_{\rG}$, shows that the image of this morphism contains all the constituents of $\taubar^{\sigma}$, thus obtaining the desired embedding.
-The submodule structure of $\taubar^{\sigma}$ is then obtained from that of $V_{\mu}$.
+For $R$ as above and $\sigma \in \JH(\ovl{R})$, let $R^{\sigma}$ denote the unique (up to homothety) $\cO$-lattice in $R$ with irreducible cosocle $\sigma$ and write $\ovl{R}^\sigma$ to denote its reduction modulo $\varpi$.
+The first main step is in \S \ref{sec:inj:env}.
+The argument uses the modular representation theory of algebraic groups to embed $\ovl{R}^{\sigma}$ into the $\rG\defeq \un{G}_0(\Fp)$-restriction of a tensor product $V_{\mu}$ of algebraic Weyl modules with non $p$-restricted highest weight (see \S \ref{subsubsec:GL3} for the definition of $V_{\mu}$).
+The content of \S \ref{subsub:Weyl} is the description of $V_{\mu}|_{\rG}$ provided by Theorem \ref{thm:Vdecomp}.
+This theorem describes the Jordan-H\"older constituents of $V_{\mu}|_{\rG}$ and \emph{the existence of non-trivial extensions} between constituents at graph distance one (cf.~the key technical result Proposition \ref{prop:nonsplit}).
+The embedding of $\ovl{R}^{\sigma}$ in $V_{\mu}$ is constructed in \S \ref{subsub:emb:arg}.
+One first proves the existence of a non-zero (and unique up to scalar) morphism $\ovl{R}^{\sigma}\ra V_{\mu}$ (Proposition \ref{cor:map}); an inductive argument, using the description of the submodule structure of $V_{\mu}|_{\rG}$, then shows that the image of this morphism contains all the constituents of $\ovl{R}^{\sigma}$.
+The submodule structure of $\ovl{R}^{\sigma}$ is then obtained from that of $V_{\mu}$.